-Removal of Church Censures

-1. Definite Suspension from Office 37-1

-2. Offender repents of contumacy 33-2

-3. Gives satisfaction in relation to his charges 34-4a

-4. Declare words of BCO 37-1

-5. Indefinite Suspension from Sacraments (see BCO 30) 37-2,3

-6. Rulers of church frequently converse with him

-and pray for God to grant repentance

-7. Offender repents of contumacy 33-2

-8. Gives satisfaction in relation to his charges 34-4a

-9. Court satisfied with reality of repentance 37-3

-10. Offender admitted to profess repentance

-11. Restoration declared by words in BCO 37-3

-12. Excommunication 37-4

-13. Session obtained sufficient evidence of sincere

-14 repentance Questions of BCO 37-4 posed to

-14. Questions of BCO 37-4 posed to excommunicated person, with affirmative

-·

-15. response given Exhortation of encouragement and comfort

-13. given

-16. Sentence of restoration pronounced (from

-BCO 37-4)

-17. Deposition from Office 37-5,6

-18. Public confession made

-19. Restoration announced by words of BCO 37-5

-20. Absolved ruling elder or deacon re-elected by people before resumption of office 37-6

-21. Restoration of Minister [see also BCO 34-4a]

-22. Minister exhibits for a considerable time such 34-8

-an eminently exemplary, humble and edifying

-life and testimony as shall heal the wound

-made by his scandal.

-23. General sentiment of the church is strongly in 34-8

-minister's favor and demands his restoration

-24. Presbytery proceeds with great caution 37-8

-25. Admitted to Sacraments 37-8

-26. Granted privilege to preach on probation for a 37-8

-time

-27. See BCO 37-9 for jurisdiction in removal of 37-9

-censures

-28. Restoration pronounced 37-8,9
+1 Removal of Church Censures 27.1 1.
+Definite Suspension from Office 37-1 2.
+Offender repents of contumacy 33-2 3.
+Gives satisfaction in relation to his charges 34-4a 4.
+Declare words of BCO 37-1 5.
+Indefinite Suspension from Sacraments (see BCO 30) 37-2,3 6.
+Rulers of church frequently converse with him and pray for God to grant repentance 7.
+Offender repents of contumacy 33-2 8.
+Gives satisfaction in relation to his charges 34-4a 9.
+Court satisfied with reality of repentance 37-3 10.
+Offender admitted to profess repentance 11.
+Restoration declared by words in BCO 37-3 12.
+Excommunication 37-4 13.
+Session obtained sufficient evidence of sincere repentance 14.
+Questions of BCO 37-4 posed to excommunicated person, with affirmative response given 15.
+Exhortation of encouragement and comfort given 16.
+Sentence of restoration pronounced (from BCO 37-4) 17.
+Deposition from Office 37-5,6 18.
+Public confession made 19.
+Restoration announced by words of BCO 37-5 20.
+Absolved ruling elder or deacon re-elected by people before resumption of office 37-6 21.
+Restoration of Minister [see also BCO 34-4a] 22.
+Minister exhibits for a considerable time such an eminently exemplary, humble and edifying life and testimony as shall heal the wound made by his scandal.
+34-8 23.
+General sentiment of the church is strongly in minister's favor and demands his restoration 34-8 24.
+Presbytery proceeds with great caution 37-8 25.
+Admitted to Sacraments 37-8 26.
+Granted privilege to preach on probation for a time 37-8 27.
+See BCO 37-9 for jurisdiction in removal of censures 37-9 28.
+Restoration pronounced 37-8,9